Steven Spielberg's unrealized projects

-During his long career, American film director Steven Spielberg has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
+During his long career, American filmmaker Steven Spielberg has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell into "development hell" or were officially canceled, some were turned over to other production teams, and others never made it past the speculative stage.

 1960s

 A Wooden Nickel

 In 1966, Spielberg took an interest in directing Claudia Salter's screenplay A Wooden Nickel, which was sold to Universal Pictures, but at the time he was only 20 years old and no studio would hire him.

 Snow White

 In February 1969, it was reported that a young Spielberg was hired by producer Dick Berg to direct a "modern retelling" of Snow White for Universal Pictures, based on a story by Donald Barthelme published in The New Yorker in 1967.
 This version was to be set in a Chinese food factory, and feature the title character "[sharing] her San Francisco apartment with seven young men while waiting for her prince to show up."
 In the 1970s, he pitched the property again to Universal, alongside Ace Eli and Rodger of the Skies and the Thomas Crapper biopic, but it failed to materialize.